movalex/fusion/Scripts/Comp/DEV/md2Reactor.md

 The script is located in Scripts:Utility folder.
 You can launch it either as a standalone app, or via Fusion folder from `File --> Scripts --> md2Reactor`.
 It will open a filedialog window with a filter for `.md` files.
 Default location for the file search is `~/Desktop`, but the script will save last used folder path as fusion data and next time it is launched, it will open file dialog at the saved place.

 You can also use this script as a commandline tool.
 It accepts multiple .md file as an argument.
-So you can easily convert multiple `.md` files with a wildcarded command, like: `python3 md2Reactor.py ./*.md`.
+So you can easily convert multiple `.md` files with a wildcarded command:

+* for MacOS or linux batch command for current folder would look like `python3 <path-to>/md2Reactor.py ./*.md`
+* for Windows use Powershell: `py <path-to>\md2Reactor.py (Get-Item .*.md)`

-And here's a cheat sheet for markdown syntax: https://www.markdownguide.org/cheat-sheet/.
+Here's a cheat sheet for markdown syntax: https://www.markdownguide.org/cheat-sheet/.

 Only basic markdown syntax is converted to BBcode.